docutils/docutils/docutils/docs/ref/doctree.rst

 used to represent the whole.

 :Category:   `Inline Elements`_
-:Analogues:  <abbreviation> is analogous to the DocBook_ <abbrev> element
+:Analogues:  <abbreviation> is analogous to the DocBook_ <abbrev> element.
-             and similar to the HTML_ <abbr> element.
-             (In HTML 5, the <abbr> element is also used for acronyms.)
+             The HTML_ <abbr> element is used for both, abbreviations and acronyms.
 :Processing: May be used to semantically mark the presence of an
              abbreviation in the text for styling or scripting purposes.
-             Writers may ignore the element and just render its contents.
+             Writers_ may ignore the element and just render its contents.
 :Parents:    all elements employing `%text.model`_ in their content models
 :Children:   text data plus `inline elements`_ (`%text.model`_)
 :Attributes: only the `common attributes`_.